excelsior-oss/excelsior-jet-maven-plugin/README.md

 The plugin will place the gathered profiles in the `${project.basedir}/src/main/jetresources` directory.
-Incremental changes of application code do not typically invalidate the profiles, so it is recommended to commit the profiles (`.usg`, `.startup`) to VCS to allow the plugin to re-use them during automatic application builds without performing the Test Run.
+Incremental changes of application code do not typically invalidate the profiles, so it is recommended to commit the profiles (`.usg`, `.startup`) to VCS to allow the plugin to re-use them during automatic application builds without performing a Test Run.

 Note: 64-bit versions of Excelsior JET do not collect `.usg` profiles yet.
-      So it is recommended to perform a test run on the 32-bit version of Excelsior JET at least once.
+      So it is recommended to perform a Test Run on the 32-bit version of Excelsior JET at least once.

 The profiles will be used by the Startup Optimizer, supported since version 0.3.0 of the plugin, and Global Optimizer, which will be supported in the future.

-Note: During a test run, the application executes in a special profiling mode,
+Note: During a Test Run, the application executes in a special profiling mode,
       so disregard its modest start-up time and performance.

 ### Build process